-- 8.1 Purchasing Competition Requirements - 8.1.1 Where the total value for a purchase is within the values in the first column below, the award procedure in the second column must be followed.
+8.1 Purchasing - Competition Requirements

+8.1.1 Where the total value for a purchase is within the values in the first column below, the award procedure in the second column must be followed.
 Shortlisting shall be done by the persons specified in the third column.

-Total Value Award Procedure Shortlisting Up to £3,000 One oral Quotation (confirmed in writing where the Total Value exceeds £500) Budget Holder £3,001-£50,000 Three written Quotations Budget Holder & Head of Service £50,001-£EU-Threshold Invitation to Tender to at least three and no more than six Candidates Budget Holder and Head of Service Above EU Threshold EU Procedure or, where this does not apply, Invitation to Tender by advertisement/list to at least four and no more than six Candidates
+Total Value Award Procedure Shortlisting Up to £3,000 One oral Quotation (confirmed in writing where the Total Value exceeds £500) Budget Holder £3,001-£50,000 Three written Quotations Budget Holder & Head of ServiceChiefOfficer £50,001-£EU-Threshold Invitation to Tender to at least three and no more than six Candidates Budget Holder and Chief Officer Head of Service Above EU Threshold Consult the Programmes and Transformation Manager - see Rule 8.1.4

-- 8.1.2 Where it can be demonstrated that there are insufficient suitably qualified candidates to meet the competition requirement, all suitably qualified candidates must be invited. - 8.1.3 An Officer must not enter into separate contracts nor select a method of calculating the total value in order to minimise the application of these contract procedure rules.
+8.1.2 Where it can be demonstrated that there are insufficient suitably qualified candidates to meet the competition requirement, all suitably qualified candidates must be invited.

+8.1.3 An Officer must not enter into separate contracts nor select a method of calculating the total value in order to minimise the application of these contract procedure rules.